 Pneumatic Medicine: advanced treatment of peripheral vascular disorders.

 Podiatry Management, June/July 2007:131, APWCA Case #3, 2007

-This article relates the benefits of the NormaTec PCD have on peripheral vascular disorders, specifically detailing results achieved in cases related to podiatry.
-It details a patient with peripheral arterial disease, and chronic venous insufficiency edema with non healing wounds.
+This article relates the benefits that the NormaTec PCD have on peripheral vascular disorders, specifically detailing results achieved in cases related to podiatry.
+It details a patient with peripheral arterial disease, chronic venous insufficiency, and edema with non-healing wounds.
 After one-hour daily use of NormaTec his lower extremity edema totally resolved, his wounds healed completely, and dystopic changes in his toenails began to disappear.

 PDF Article »